nlptechbook/RongoScript/README.md

 ## Using Pre-trained Word Embeddings in an Embedding Layer

 The same thoughts can be expressed in different ways, with different, synonym words.
 Your text classificator should recognize such phrases, and using pre-trained word embeddings is one of those techniques that can significantly improve this ability of the classificator.
-In the [Pre-trained Word Embeddings in an Embedding Layer](https://github.com/nlptechbook/PretrainedEmbeddings) repository, you'll find how this can be implemented in a transformer.
+In the [Pre-trained Word Embeddings in an Embedding Layer](https://github.com/nlptechbook/PretrainedEmbeddings) repository, you'll see an example of how a pre-trained vector representation can be used in a transformer to preserve the contextual similarity of words.

 ## Taking the context of a discourse into account
 Another idea we're working on is teaching the transformer to make interpretations based on not only a single phrase but also on the context of the entire discourse, so that the transformer can "understand" the meaning of a phrase issued in different contexts.